DHTMLX/gantt-docs/data/desktop/performance.md

 Common techniques
 --------------------

-Starting from 200 tasks, there may be delays in rendering the Gantt chart on the page.
+Starting from 1000-2000 tasks, depending on what configuration options and plugins you use, there may be delays in rendering the Gantt chart on the page.

 There are the following ways to solve this problem: